UCLAdeepvision/CS269-surveys-2022spring/_posts/2022-04-20-module02-Unsupervised-GAN-Interpretaion-Approaches.md

 with w = M(z) where M is an 8-layer multilayer perceptron.
 Normally, the vectors w controlling the synthesis at each layer are all equal; the authors demonstrate that allowing each layer to have its own $$w_i$$ enables powerful style mixing.

-GANSpace helps us in finding useful directions as the prior distribution p(z) does not indicate the useful directions.
+GANSpace[18] helps us in finding useful directions as the prior distribution p(z) does not indicate the useful directions.
 Since in the higher dimensions the pixel space is complex this method suggests that for the early layer of GANs the principal components of feature tensors represents important factors of variations.
 A new image defined by w can be edited by varying PCA coordinates x before it’s feeded to the synthesis network

 $$